kortschak/go-spew/README.md

 	ElideType specifies that type information defined by context should not be printed in a dump.

+* OmitZero specifies that zero values should not be printed in a dump.

 * SortKeys
 	Specifies map keys should be sorted before being printed.
 Use this to have a more deterministic, diffable output.
 Note that